soilwise-he/SoilWise-documentation/tech/docs/technical_components/user_management.md

 - Role and organisation mapping
 - Admin console at `https://<keycloak_host>/auth/admin`

-Note that Keycloak may serve multiple realms and clients across SWC components (e.g. a `hale-connect` client for the data portal, and separate realm/client configurations for other components such as Superset in the Kubernetes deployment).
+Note that Keycloak may serve multiple realms and clients across SWC components (e.g. a `hale-connect` client (named for historical reasons) for the data portal, and separate realm/client configurations for other components such as Superset in the Kubernetes deployment).

-### user-service

-The [hale connect user service](https://haleconnect.com/swagger/) provides central user, role, and organisation management.
-It validates authentication tokens from Keycloak and enforces role-based access control across all connected components.

 ## Planned Work